 There are hotel options close to Big Bend National Park, and those are great for folks who plan to spend time in the park for multiple days in a row.
+Within the park there are campsites and the Chisos Mountains Lodge.
 We wanted to explore surrounding towns with an itinerary ranging from Presidio all the way through the national and state parks.
 It made more sense for us to stay centrally.
 Our days involved a lot of driving and with our 14-month-old we wanted a hotel where he could run around at the end of the day.

 The Hampton Inn by Hilton offered this and more for us.
 I’ve stayed in tons of Hilton brand hotels.
-It has been my g- to business travel hotel for 11 years of working as a territory sales manager covering over 18 states.
+It has been my go-to business travel hotel for 11 years of working as a territory sales manager covering over 18 states.
 Book your next Hilton brand stay here.

 Why We Loved the Hampton Inn by Hilton – Alpine